What causes drip edge

 Roofing

-The answer to 'what causes drip edge' is that drip edge is a metal flashing installed along the edges of a roof to help direct water away from the home's exterior walls and foundation.
-Drip edge helps prevent water from seeping under the roof's edge and causing damage to the roof, walls, and foundation.
+The answer to 'what causes drip edge' is that drip edge is a metal flashing installed along the edges of a roof to help direct water away from the fascia and exterior walls of a home.
+Drip edge helps prevent water damage by ensuring that rainwater and snowmelt flows off the roof and away from the home's siding and foundation.

-Drip edge is typically made of galvanized steel, aluminum, or copper and is installed along the eaves and rakes (the sloped edges) of a roof.
-It extends slightly beyond the edge of the roof to create a small overhang, allowing water to drip off the edge rather than running down the side of the home.
+Drip edge is an important component of a properly installed roof system.
+It is typically made of aluminum, galvanized steel, or vinyl and is installed along the eaves and rakes (the sloped edges) of the roof.
+The drip edge extends slightly past the edge of the roof, creating a small overhang that allows water to drip off the roof rather than running down the fascia board or exterior walls.

 Step-by-Step Guide